bryanchen21/starbucks_offers_analysis/README.md

 if on social media.

 Therefore, the recommendation based on the results is to invest more in making the offer more visible on the Starbucks app, and also target loyal customers that have been with
 Starbucks for a long time, who are older and earn a high income.
-Also, Starbucks should also invest in making offers available on its social media compared to other channels like website or email.
+Also, Starbucks should invest in making offers available on its social media compared to other channels like website or email.
 These will ensure that Starbucks gets a higher return on investment on its offers.

-More details on the findings can be found in the Jupyter notebook [here](https://medium.com/@bryanchen21/londons-airbnb-market-explained-visually-2b9bb4d746aa).
+More details on the findings can be found in the Jupyter notebook [here](https://github.com/bryanchen21/starbucks_offers_analysis/blob/master/Starbucks_Capstone_notebook.ipynb).

 ### Author